gamedev360/PicSorter/README.md

 if the optional \<inputfile\> is not specified, then stdin will be read<br/><br/>

+There are a few sample/test files included.
+The main one used for testing was the Gettysburg address in the file gb.txt.
+Other longer samples are _The Federalist Papers fp.txt_ and _Don Quioxte dq.txt_ A sample command line to run this application is:<br/>

+> python wordcount.py -j gb.txt<br/><br/>

 **GIT**<br/>
 The application build includes a git repository of checkins as the application was being built.
 Use 'git log' to see the history.<br/><br/>